1–2 spots available for Q2 · Claim yours

 • Fastest full-stack MVP for a small team

-• Strong admin panel ecosystem (Filament, Nova)
+• Strong admin panel options (Filament, Nova)

 • Simple hosting on Forge, Vapor, Ploi, or a $40 VPS